adilabdu/ankeboot-admin/README.md

 #### Setting up project on local dev machine

 Clone the project and follow these procedures to get it up and running on your machine.
-All the dependencies (PHP 8, MySQL composer, node) are assumed to be available.
+All the required environments (PHP 8, MySQL composer, node) are assumed to be available.

 Generate your own copy of environmental files from the example file